-Bulgarian Bombshell Yanita Yancheva Puts Her Curves On Dispay In Tiny Pink Undies
+Bulgarian Bombshell Yanita Yancheva Puts Her Curves On Display In Tiny Pink Undies

 Yanita Yancheva was pretty in pink in her latest Instagram update.
 The blond bombshell kicked off the week with a flirty snap that got the attention of her fans.

 In the post, Yanita wore a set of pink underwear that highlighted of her fabulous figure.
 The bra featured a plunging neckline that called attention to her cleavage.
-The thong bottoms featured high-cut straps that sat high in Yanita’s hips, showing off her curvy bottom.
-On display was the model’s hourglass shape, toned thighs and smooth skin.
+The thong bottoms featured high-cut straps that sat high on Yanita’s hips, showing off her curvy bottom.
+On display was the model’s hourglass shape, toned thighs, and smooth skin.
 Yanita wore a large, white shirt loosely around her elbows to add a sexy vibe to the feminine look.

 Yanita stood next to a white sofa in the photo.
 She struck a pose with one foot propped on the sofa while looking at something out of view.
 She held an apple up to her mouth and flashed a flirty smile looking as though she was about to take a bite from the fruit.
 The beauty looked fresh-faced with light and natural makeup.
 She wore her straight hair down behind her shoulders.

-In the post’s caption, Yanita plugged the the Body Engineers brand of underwear she was wearing.
+In the post’s caption, Yanita plugged the Body Engineers brand of underwear she was wearing.
 Her fans seemed to pay more attention to how she looked rather than what she wore.
 The post racked up more than 12,000 likes within an hour of going live.

 “What a beautiful hottie,” commented one fan.

-Another follower told Yanita she looked great, giving her the thumbs up emoji.
+Another follower told Yanita she looked great, giving her the thumbs-up emoji.

 “Beautiful and sexy,” one admirer said about the snap.